Performance Characterization of a Plastic-Scintillator Sensor for Fast-Neutron, Thermal-Neutron, and Gamma-Ray Discrimination: Materials and Methods

+To enable a consistent comparison of detector responses, a gamma energy calibration was performed for the EJ200+EJ426 and EJ276+EJ426 assemblies.
+Three standard gamma-ray sources, $^{137}$Cs, $^{22}$Na, and $^{60}$Co, were used to provide calibration points over the relevant energy range.
+The full-energy peaks and corresponding Compton-edge energies of these calibration sources are listed in Table~\ref{tab:gamma_sources}.

-The scintillators used in this study are organic, consisting mainly of carbon and hydrogen, and therefore have relatively low density and effective atomic number; as a result, their $\gamma$ ray stopping power is limited and they are unlikely to fully absorb the $\gamma$ rays emitted by the sources.
-For incident $\gamma$ rays of approximately 1.5 MeV, interactions in the scintillator are dominated by the photoelectric effect and Compton scattering.
-Consequently, the energy‑response calibration was performed by reconstructing the Compton edge.The $\gamma$ sources used in this experiment are listed in Table~\ref{tab:3.1}.
+The scintillators used in this study are organic materials composed primarily of carbon and hydrogen.
+Owing to their relatively low density and low effective atomic number, their gamma-ray stopping power is limited, and full-energy absorption peaks are not expected to be prominent in the measured spectra.
+In the energy range relevant to this study, gamma interactions in the scintillator are dominated mainly by Compton scattering.
+Therefore, the gamma energy calibration was performed using the Compton edges of the measured spectra.

-To obtain the energy spectra of different $\gamma$ sources for the various plastic scintillator combinations, measurements were performed with an oscilloscope over a 20 minute acquisition period with a threshold set to 40 mV.
-Signals were recorded both with the source present and with no source; the net energy-response spectrum was obtained by subtracting the no-source (background) spectrum from the with-source spectrum.
-The two $\gamma$ peaks from $^{60}\mathrm{Co}$ could not be resolved into separate Gaussian peaks because their energies are very close and the limited energy resolution of the plastic scintillator; therefore the mean of the two Compton-edge energies ($E_{\mathrm{Compton}}$) was used for the linear fit.The statistics of the edge resembles the Gaussian fit based on the law of large numbers.The parameter $\mu$ is obtained by fitting the total integrated oscilloscope signal (in V·ns) corresponding to the Compton-edge energy, as shown in Figure~\ref{fig:fit}.
+To obtain the gamma-response spectra for the two plastic-scintillator assemblies, measurements were performed with the oscilloscope over an acquisition period of 600~s with a threshold of 40~mV.
+For each source, signals were recorded both with the source present and without the source, and the net energy-response spectrum was obtained by subtracting the background spectrum from the source spectrum.

+For $^{60}$Co, the two gamma-ray energies are close to each other and could not be resolved separately because of the limited energy resolution of this setup.
+Therefore, the mean value of the two corresponding Compton-edge energies was used as the calibration point for the linear fit.

-In Section~\ref{sec:principle}, the signal integral per single SPE was measured.
-At a PMT bias voltage of $-1200~\mathrm{V}$, this value is $24.15~\mathrm{mV\cdot ns}$.
-By performing Gaussian fits to the Compton edges of $^{137}\mathrm{Cs}$, $^{22}\mathrm{Na}$, and $^{60}\mathrm{Co}$ sources, the peak positions ($\mu$) and standard deviations ($\sigma$) were obtained.
-These parameters were then converted into photoelectron (PE) counts using the SPE integral, and a linear fit between PE yield and the corresponding deposited $\gamma$ energy was performed to determine the light yield for the two scintillator assemblies.
+As described in Section~\ref{sec:2.2}, the signal integral corresponding to a SPE was measured to be 24.24 in DT5751 channel units, corresponding to 23.67~mV\,ns, at a PMT bias voltage of $-1200$~V. The Compton-edge positions of the $^{137}$Cs, $^{22}$Na, and $^{60}$Co spectra were determined from the pulse-integrated spectra using a Gaussian-based fit applied to the high-energy edge region.
+The fitted peak position $\mu$ was then used as the calibration point, and the corresponding fitting uncertainty was taken from the fit.
+These pulse-integral values were subsequently converted into PE counts using the SPE integral.
+The relationship between PE yield and gamma energy was then fitted with a linear equation